storj/docs/app/dcs/third-party-tools/cyberduck/page.md

 ### **For Mac OS**

-Back to the open connection in Cyberduck as we referenced above in [](docId:QQGzEDU8o-IodQWmr7xP3) you now have all the information you need to send files to your **Storj DCS** network.
+Back to the open connection in Cyberduck as we referenced above in [](docId:QQGzEDU8o-IodQWmr7xP3) you now have all the information you need to send files to your **Storj** network.

 - **Select your saved bookmark** Here, you'll see the Amazon S3 server window reopen.
 To move forward, you'll simply just add in your Storj Gateway S3 credentials that we previously configured.